 Jan Tove

-Beauty pains and when it pained most, I shot.
-Ernst Haas A debate almost as old as photography is whether we take or make photographs.
-I’ve always felt strongly that we make images, that it is a creative act. [ read ]
+A debate almost as old as photography is whether we take or make photographs.
+I've always felt strongly that we make images, that it is a creative act. more

 David Clapp

-David Clapp, TIm Parkin and Dav Thomas met up in the Peak District just as Great British Landscapes was being formulated.
-That first interview had a couple of problems (the Canon 5Dmk2 only recorded 12minutes at a time and the [ read ]
+David Clapp, Tim Parkin and Dav Thomas met up in the Peak District just as On Landscape was being formulated. more

 Where have the Berries gone?